Sweet Sounds of Heaven

-"Sweet Sounds of Heaven" is a song by English rock band the Rolling Stones, featuring American singer Lady Gaga, with Stevie Wonder on piano and keys as well as James King on saxophone.
+"Sweet Sounds of Heaven" is a song by English rock band the Rolling Stones, featuring American singer Lady Gaga, and Stevie Wonder on piano and other keyboards.
 It was released on 28 September 2023 as the second single from their studio album Hackney Diamonds (2023).
+Musically, the song incorporates elements of gospel, rock and soul, building over seven minutes to an extended vocal interplay between Mick Jagger and Gaga.
+Several journalists compared the song to the band's "Gimme Shelter" (1969), particularly likening Gaga's vocal performance to that of Merry Clayton on the earlier track.
+"Sweet Sounds of Heaven" received positive reviews from music critics, several of whom considered it a highlight of Hackney Diamonds.